timescale/pgai/DEVELOPMENT.md

 In order to support multiple versions of pgai in the same Postgres installation, each version of the Python code and its associated dependencies is installed in `/usr/local/lib/pgai/<version>`

-If you are exclusively working on Python, you may want to forego the high-level make targets in favor of the Python-specific make targets:
+If you are exclusively working on Python, you may want to forego the high-level just recipes in favor of the Python-specific ones:

-1. **Clean your environment**: run `make clean-py` to remove build artifacts from your developer environment.
+1. **Clean your environment**: run `just ext clean-py` to remove build artifacts from your developer environment.
 1. **Install pgai**:
    To compile and install the python package with its associated dependencies.
-   * Current version: run `make install-py`.
+   * Current version: run `just ext install-py`.
-   * Versions prior to 0.4.0: run `make install-prior-py`.
+   * Versions prior to 0.4.0: run `just ext install-prior-py`.
-1. **Uninstall pgai**: run `make uninstall-py` and delete all versions of the Python code from `/usr/local/lib/pgai`.
+1. **Uninstall pgai**: run `just ext uninstall-py` and delete all versions of the Python code from `/usr/local/lib/pgai`.